-Reports or concerns regarding any member of the PPS community (students, staff, etc.) can be sent directly to the PPS Title IX Director or Click Here to Report to Safe Oregon. *Note: all complaints made to the Safe Oregon tip line are cross reported to DHS, Portland Police and Portland Public Schools as necessary.
+Reports or concerns regarding any member of the PPS community (students, staff, etc.) can be sent directly using PPS Report a Title IX Concern or Safe Oregon. *Note: complaints made to the Safe Oregon tip line are cross-reported to DHS, Portland Police and Portland Public Schools as necessary.

 You may also submit a complaint to the Oregon Department of Education.

-If you have been the victim of sexual or domestic violence, there are many resources to support your healing & recovery.
+If you have been the victim of sexual, dating or domestic violence, there are many resources to support your healing & recovery.

 Sexual Assault Resource Center (SARC)